 The sexless Nymph can spend month or years free-living in the undergrowth waiting again for another host and for another blood meal, after which again it will detach itself from the host.
 Depending on the tick species it may go through several nymph stages before it molts into a sexually mature adult tick.

 The adult tick will again sit and wait for a host.
-At all, a tick spends most of its life waiting on the ground, in the undergrowth, on shrubs or grasses.
+This waiting actually is known as “questing”.
+At all, a tick spends most of its life questing on the ground, in the undergrowth, on shrubs or grasses.
 The female Adult tick needs the blood of the host to produce up to 3,000 eggs.
 A full-bodied female tick weighs almost 200 times as much as a hungry tick.
 To take up so much blood may take the female tick up to 10 days before voluntarily leaving her victim.
 The male tick can fertilize the eggs of the female without any further blood meal.

 Tick Bite – How Does A Tick Bite Look